muritane/executability-filter/README.md

 1. Execution Locus

-There must be an identifiable executor.
+There must be an identifiable locus through which state transitions occur.

 Execution cannot occur in abstraction.

-Execution must terminate in one or more concrete state-transition agents.
+Execution must terminate in one or more concrete causal mechanisms.

 Examples include:

 - Individuals.

 - Organizations.

 - Software systems.

 - Machines.

 - Networks of interacting agents.

+- Physical processes.

 - Hybrid systems.

-At some point, something must perform the transition.
+At some point, something must perform or realize the transition.

 Without an execution locus, execution is undefined.